-6. Ordinary Resolution 7: Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016
+6. Ordinary Resolution 5: Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016

-The Ordinary Resolution 7, if passed, is a renewal of general mandate to empower the Directors to issue and allot shares up to an amount not exceeding 10% of the total number of issued shares of the Company for the time being for such purposes as the Directors consider would be in the best interest of the Company.
+The Ordinary Resolution 5, if passed, is a renewal of general mandate to empower the Directors to issue and allot shares up to an amount not exceeding 10% of the total number of issued shares of the Company for the time being or such higher percentage as Bursa Malaysia Securities Berhad may from time to time allow for such purposes as the Directors consider would be in the best interest of the Company.
 This authority, unless revoked or varied by the Company at a general meeting, will expire at the next AGM.